labinnovationdocapost/webrtc-camera/README.md

 ## Browser

-Import the script, instantiate a `WebrtcCamera` object and use `startCapture(callback, backCamera)` with a callback function as first argument and whether or not it should use your back camera.
+Import the script, instantiate a `WebrtcCamera` object and use `startCapture(callback, backCamera, borderColor)` with a callback function as first argument and whether or not it should use your back camera.
 If false, your front camera or webcam is used.
+The third argument is the overlay border color.
 Use `stopCapture()` to stop it.

 ```javascript